 Everyone knows that there are hundreds of dogs and puppies KILLED every day of the week.
 Not all of these are mutts or mixed breed dogs- many are purebreds.
 Even mixed pups can come from 2 different unaltered purebred parents.
 Purebred rescues have to turn away dogs because they don't have enough room or enough foster homes.
 Are you willing to take the pups you brought into the world back should the people you sell them to be unable to care for the dog- even after 10 years?
 Check out Petfinder.com for a list of rescue groups desperately trying to find homes for animals.
 Also check out the Humane Society overpopulation figures.

 Ok, so you are willing to take back the pups - great.
 Here is the next thing to consider.
 In breeding animals we try to improve the breed- generation after generation, and try to eliminate problems.
 For example, most people know that big dogs are prone to hip dysplasia.
 Hip dysplasia has caused many a heartache for owners watching their pets be in so much pain.
 It is a costly disease physically for the dog, and financially for the owner.
 But hip dysplasia is only one of many diseases that is hereditary.
 We can screen your pet for early hip dysplasia through radiographs as early as 6 months and the hips can be certified through OFA at 2 years of age.
 Breeding dogs also need to be screened for Brucellosis (a sexually transmitted disease that can make your pet sterile).
 Do you know what diseases you should be trying to eliminate when you breed?
-Check out this website for a list of breeds and the diseases associated with them.
 The American Kennel Club promotes responsible breeding, check out their page for their recommendations.

 There are many breeds that were very popular for whatever reason- good family dogs, they were seen on a movie, etc. Unfortunately, these dogs were overbred to make money, to let kids see the miracle of birth, or whatever other reason you can think of.
 Now we have many dogs with allergies, hypothyroidism, hip probems, knee problems, and heart problems, just to name a few.
 It is heartbreaking when a vet has to inform the new puppy owner that the joy of their life has a heart murmur or some other hereditary problem that might have been avoided by screening the parents.